 Accommodation Facilities on Everest Three Passes Trek

-Teahouses along the way provide food for the Everest Three Pass trail.
+Teahouses provide food along with accommodation on the Everest Three Pass trek route.
 It offers a mix of local Nepali dishes and Western-style meals to suit different tastes.
-However, the availability and variety of food depend on different altitudes and locations.
+However, the availability and variety of food depend on altitudes and locations.
 Dal Bhat, Tibetan bread, and Thukpa are common local Nepalese foods that the tea houses serve, and pasta, porridge, and pancakes are some Western-style foods.
 Oatmeal, eggs, toast, Muesli, cornflakes, Porridge, and tea/coffee are options for Breakfast.
-Dal Bhat, noodles, pizza, pasta, sandwiches, dumplings, and soup are standard options for lunch and dinner on the trail to the Everest Three Pass trek.
+Similarly, common options for lunch and dinner on the trail to the Everest Three Pass trek include Dal Bhat, noodles, pizza, pasta, sandwiches, dumplings, and soup.

-The food is freshly cooked with more straightforward yet healthy ingredients.
-Choices for food at lower elevations are vast, whereas options at higher elevations are limited due to no access to road and transportation; thus, consider bringing some light snacks or energy bars.
+The food is freshly cooked with simpler yet healthy ingredients.
+Choices for food at lower elevations are vast, whereas options at higher elevations are limited due to no access to roads and transportation; thus, consider bringing some light snacks or energy bars.
 For drinking water, consider carrying a refillable water bottle, as numerous streams and taps are available throughout the trail.
 However, don’t consume the Water directly; instead, have it only after purifying it with a water purification tablet.
-Mineral water is also available but becomes expensive as you ascend higher, costing $1 to $4 per bottle.
+Yet, mineral water is also available, but it becomes more expensive as you ascend higher, costing USD 1 to 4 per bottle.

 Communication and Internet facilities